Stability of non-proper functions: Applications

 In this subsection we will prove the following theorem:

 \begin{theorem} The function $F:\R\to \R$ defined by $F(x) = \exp(-x^2)\sin x$ is strongly stable but not infinitesimally stable.

 \end{theorem}

-\begin{proof} As we briefly reviewed in Subsection~\ref{Se:stability maps}, a locally stable (Morse) function $f:\R\to \R$ is infinitesimally stable if and only if $f|_{\Sigma(f)}$ is proper, which is equivalent to the condition $Z(f|_{\Sigma(f)})=\emptyset$.
-Since quasi-properness of a function $f$ is equivalent to the condition $Z(f)\cap \Delta(f)=\emptyset$, it is enough to show the followings: \begin{enumerate}
+\begin{proof} As we briefly reviewed in Subsection~\ref{Se:stability maps}, a locally stable (Morse) function $f:\R\to \R$ is infinitesimally stable if and only if $f|_{\Sigma(f)}$ is proper, which is equivalent to the condition $Z(f|_{\Sigma(f)})=\emptyset$, where $Z(f|_{\Sigma(f)})$ was defined in the beginning of Section~\ref{Se:preliminaries}.
+It is also known that quasi-properness of a function $f$ is equivalent to the condition $Z(f)\cap \Delta(f)=\emptyset$.
+Since a locally stable function $f$ is strongly stable if and only if $f$ is quasi-proper by Theorem~\ref{T:suff condi stability}, it is enough to show the followings: \begin{enumerate}

 \item $F$ is a Morse function,

 \item $Z(F) = Z(F|_{\Sigma(F)}) = \{0\}$,

 \item $\Delta(F)$ does not contain $0$.